More Dark Souls 3

 To take off some of the stress of starting a new game, whether it's your first or third time in the world of Dark Souls, we put together a handy guide to what all those numbers mean, the major differences between every starting class, how to level them, suggestions for different playstyles, and where to find the most helpful starting items for each.

-Hit the ground dodge rolling, and get a character lined up for Dark Souls 3's imminent release.
+Hit the ground dodge rolling, and get a character lined up for Dark Souls 3, including the Ashes of Ariandel and The Ringed City expansions.

 - Page two: Knight, Mercenary, Warrior, Herald, Thief